Consumers Energy Announces Plan to End Coal Use by 2025 - News Break

 Consumers Energy Announces Plan to End Coal Use by 2025

-Officials from Consumers Energy has announced its plans to stop using coal as a fuel source for electricity by 2025.
-During a press conference Wednesday morning, officials said the proposal is 15 years faster than currently planned, and would make the company one of the first in the nation to go coal-free.
-In addition, it would ensure that the company is using 90 percent clean energy resources, while building nearly 8,000 megawatts of solar energy to power Michigan’s homes and businesses by 2040.www.wgvunews.org
+Consumers Energy's Karn-Weadock Plant in Hampton Township (source: Consumers Energy) Consumers Energy has announced a sweeping proposal to stop using coal as a fuel source for electricity by 2025 —15 years faster than currently planned.
+The plan would make the company one of the first in the nation to go coal-free and provide a 20-year blueprint to meet Michigan’s energy needs while protecting the environment for future generations.www.wsgw.com